The makings of a city winery

 Fermentation to the finished stage

 The second fermentation is started by adding yeast and sugar to the wines at this stage the wines are transferred to a bottle and a crown cap put on (this is known as Tirage).
-The yeast and sugar ferment to increase the alcohol strength of the base wine whilst also releasing CO2 which provides the fizz for the wine.
+The yeast and sugar ferment to increase the alcohol strength of the base wine whilst also releasing CO2 which provides the fizz for the fruit wine.

 The yeast then dies and is left in the bottle to add different flavours to the final wine.
 This is known as ‘leaving it on the lees’ and different sparkling wines have different requirements for how long they need to be left, with some requiring up to 30 months.
-With our wines we experimented with lengths of time and found very little difference on the finished wine so they are left on the lees for a much shorter period.
+With our fruit wines we experimented with lengths of time and found very little difference on the finished wine so they are left on the lees for a much shorter period.

 As the wine in each bottle has been through a second fermentation there will be a lot of sediment in the bottle, mostly the old yeast.
 To remove this, we use a process called riddling where we slowly turn the bottles upside down so that all the yeast and sediment gathers in the neck.